15 January, 2026

-The Department has an excellent residency program in Ophthalmology (with 12–13 residents).
+The Department also has an excellent residency program in Ophthalmology (with 12–13 residents).
 The Department enjoys an excellent reputation for employing innovative and enthusiastic teachers for learners at all levels.
 Preference will be given to applicants who have a strong track record or exhibit strong potential for clinical, surgical, and didactic teaching.

-The Department is well equipped with access to the main hospital operating room, as well as 2 well-equipped ambulatory surgical suites.
-The Department is highly innovative and is involved in new models of eye care delivery (including e-Consults and remote real- time diagnostics).
+The Department is involved in new models of eye care delivery (including e-Consults, tele-ophthalmology, and remote real-time diagnostics).
 The Department has a strong research culture that is supported by an in-house research team.
-Preference will be given to applicants who have a track record or exhibit potential for innovative and scholarly research.
+While this will be a busy clinical position, opportunities to collaborate in research exist for those who are highly motivated and interested in doing so.

 Faculty and their dependents are eligible for an extensive benefits package including prescription drug coverage, vision care, dental care, long term disability insurance, life insurance and access to the Employee and Family Assistance Program.
 Employees also participate in a pension plan.
 Tuition assistance is available for qualifying employees, their spouses and dependent children.
 Queen’s values families and is pleased to provide a ‘top up’ to government parental leave benefits for eligible employees on maternity/parental leave.
 In addition, Queen’s provides partial reimbursement for eligible daycare expenses for employees with dependent children in daycare.
 For more information on employee benefits, see Queen’s Human Resources.

 The University invites applications from all qualified individuals.
-Queen's is strongly committed to employment equity, diversity, and inclusion in the workplace and welcomes applications from Black, racialized/visible minority and Indigenous people, women, persons with disabilities, and 2SLGBTQA+ persons.
-All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadian citizens and permanent residents of Canada will be given priority.
-Applications from all qualified candidates will be considered in the applicant pool.
-In order to support your employment at Queen’s, we require you to indicate whether or not you will need a work permit.
+Queen's is strongly committed to employment equity, diversity, and inclusion in the workplace and welcomes applications from Black, racialized/visible minority and Indigenous/Aboriginal people, women, persons with disabilities, and 2SLGBTQA+ persons.
+All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadian citizens and permanent residents of Canada will be given priority, including any qualified individuals who have a legal work status in Canada.
+Please

 Those interested in this position should submit a complete application package, including the following documents: